How American Soldiers Voted in World War II

 The vast majority of overseas personnel used the state ballot.
 Military voters from Kentucky and New Mexico had to use the Federal War Ballot as their state lacked military absentee voting rules.
 Out of the 4.9 million eligible overseas military voters, 108,691 used the Federal War Ballot and 4.5 million used the state absentee ballot with 3.2 million state absentee ballots being returned (Anderson 95).

-Videos of Soldiers Casting Absentee Votes
+Videos of Soldiers Casting Their Absentee Votes

 From Critical Past an online stock video depository.
+Click on images to view video.

 Example of Federal War Ballot Mailbag Tags used to identify mailbags en-route back to the states: